tducasse/go-instabot/README.md

 ```
 (If you can't find where it is exactly, I think [this link](https://myaccount.google.com/security) should work)

 As this procedure might not be safe, I recommend not doing it on your main Gmail account, and maybe create another account on the side.
-Or try to find a less secure webmail provider :stuck_out_tongue_winking_eye:
+Or try to find a less secure webmail provider!

 ## How to run
-This is it! :smile: You now have two options :
+This is it!
+You now have two options :
-1. Run it in the Go playground ; in a terminal, go to the folder where instabot.go is located, then execute `go run instabot.go`
+1. Run it in the Go playground ; in a terminal, go to the folder where instabot.go is located, then execute :

+   `go run instabot.go`

-2. Build and install the script as a new command ; in a terminal, write `go install github.com/tducasse/go-instabot.go`.
+2. Build and install the script as a new command ; in a terminal, write :

+   `go install github.com/tducasse/go-instabot.go`

    You now have the `go-instabot` command available from anywhere in your system.
-Just launch it in a terminal :smile:
+Just launch it in a terminal!

 ## Tips
 - Each time you will run the script, it will create a log file, where everything will be recorded.
   If you'd rather not have the logs and check everything directly in your terminal, there's actually an option for that.
+Run :

-Run `go run instabot.go -nolog`, and it will only be printed on the screen.
+  `go run instabot.go -nolog`

+  and it will only be printed on the screen.
 - If you want to launch a long session, and you're afraid of closing the terminal, I recommend using the command __screen__.
-- If you have a Raspberry Pi, a web server, or anything similar, you can run the script there (again, using screen).
+- If you have a Raspberry Pi, a web server, or anything similar, you can run the script there (again, use screen).
+- To maximize your chances of getting new followers, don't spam!
+If you follow too many people, you will become irrelevant.

+  Also, try to use hashtags related to your own account : if you are a portrait photographer and you suddenly start following a thousand #cats related accounts, I doubt it will bring you back a thousand new followers...

+Good luck!

 ### Donate
 If you like my work, feel free to donate!